dpulidogeology/realtime-geodetic-nmpc-caas-uav-framework/README.md

 ### [Public Portfolio Version - Master's Thesis]

 This repository showcases the architecture of a high-performance, **Dockerized** framework for advanced UAV autonomy.
 The project was developed as a Master of Science M.S.c.
-Thesis at the  ** University of Applied Sciences of  Karlsruhe (H-KA)** in cooperation with the **Fraunhofer Institute (IOSB)** in Karlsruhe , Germany.
+Thesis at the  ** University of Applied Sciences of  Karlsruhe (H-KA)** in cooperation with the ** Fraunhofer Institute of Optronics, System Technologies and Image Exploitation (IOSB)** in Karlsruhe , Germany.

 This framework is a standalone **"Controller-as-a-Service" (CaaS)** platform, built from the ground up in Python and C++, designed for real-world, long-range Geodetically corrected autonomous missions.